Claims Processing Update as of January 28, 2026

 - For Holders of NAS PI Claims that are minors, a Proxy Form found on pages 10 through 12 of the NAS Claim Form, which can also be found in Exhibit D of the NAS PI TDP.

-FAILURE TO TIMELY SUBMIT THE NAS CLAIM FORM ALONG WITH THE REQUIRED INFORMATION OUTLINED UNDER THE ELIGIBILITY SECTION ABOVE SO THEY ARE RECEIVED BY JULY 28, 2025, AT 11:59 P.M.
+FAILURE TO TIMELY SUBMIT THE NAS CLAIM FORM ALONG WITH THE REQUIRED INFORMATION OUTLINED UNDER THE ELIGIBILITY SECTION ABOVE SO THEY WERE RECEIVED BY JULY 28, 2025, AT 11:59 P.M.
 (EASTERN TIME) IN ACCORDANCE WITH THE NAS PI TDP MAY RESULT IN THE NAS PI CLAIM BEING THE SUBJECT OF AN OBJECTION, DISALLOWANCE, OR DENIAL AND NOT RECEIVING ANY DISTRIBUTION.

 For more information about NAS PI Claims, including how to submit your NAS Claim Form, please go to the NAS PI Claims Tab.